Neural spine sail

 A neural spine sail is a large, flattish protrusion from the back of an animal formed of a sequence of extended vertebral spinous processes and associated tissues.
-Such structures are comparatively rare in modern animals, but have been identified in many extinct species of amphibians and amniotes.
+Such structures are comparatively rare in modern animals, but have been identified in a number of extinct species of amphibians and amniotes.
 Paleontologists have proposed a number of ways in which the sail could have functioned in life.